Kengathua/fileuploads/README.md

 # fileuploads
 cd into the project directory

+Create a virtualenvironment

-source the virtualenvironment 'env' and activate
+Source the virtualenvironment and activate it

+Do:
-do pip install -r requirements.txt
+1. pip install -r requirements.txt

+2. python3 manage.py migrate

+3. python3 manage.py runserver